LukeZGD/DDLC-LOVE/README.md

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe

 **Some note/s:**
-- **DDLC-LOVE will not run properly on PSP 1000 systems.** It does not have enough memory for it.
+- **DDLC-LOVE will not run on PSP 1000 systems.** It does not have enough memory for it.
 - The 3DS version of this port, **DDLC-3DS**, will be found in the [master](https://github.com/LukeZGD/DDLC-LOVE/tree/master) branch of this repo.
 I won't continue development for it anymore, so ddlclove is now the default branch.

 **Locations of save files:**